zetxek/zetxek/ManagerREADME.md

 But it's a meeting _for you_, so we can make anything you want of it.

-By default they're scheduled every 2 weeks, and we can adjust them more or less frequently at your will (although I'd rather not wait longer than 2 weeks to have a chat with you).
+By default they'll be scheduled every 2 weeks, and we will adjust them more or less frequently at your will (although I'd rather not wait longer than 2 weeks to have a chat with you).

 # Personality quirks